motorcycle 101 guides

 1. Introduction

 Idaho has plenty of highways for motorcyclists to traverse, but they need to make preparations before beginning their exploration.
-Preparations that ready them to handle the responsibility of operating a motorcycle.
-Preparations in case they run into trouble while on the road.
+Preparations that ready them to handle the responsibility of operating a motorcycle and respond rationally to any trouble they may run into.

 2. Idaho Motorcycle Insurance

-As laid out by Idaho Statutes § 49-1229, you are required to own Idaho motorcycle insurance to be allowed to operate a motorcycle within the state.
-In case the local law enforcement pulls you over, you will need to carry proof of purchase that shows you have motorcycle liability coverage that you can show them.
+As laid out by Idaho Statutes § 49-1229, you are required to own Idaho motorcycle insurance before you are allowed to navigate through Idaho on a motorcycle.
+In case the local law enforcement pulls you over, you will need to carry physical documentation to show them that you do indeed have motorcycle liability coverage.

-As you will primarily have to pay for injuries or damages following an accident, your motorcycle liability coverage has to be able to cover the following minimum costs:
+As you will primarily have to pay for injuries or damages following an accident, your motorcycle liability coverage at a minimum must at least pay:

 • $50,000 for the injuries or death of multiple people per accident